-In 2003, Cabinet approved the NLPF, which is guided by the following principles:
+The NLPF is guided by the following principles:

-- promoting and protecting linguistic and cultural diversity - supporting democracy through the entrenchment of language equity and language rights - asserting the view that multilingualism is a resource - encouraging the learning of other South African languages.
+- promoting and protecting linguistic and cultural diversity - supporting democracy through the entrenchment of language equity and language rights - · asserting the view that multilingualism is a resource - · encouraging the learning of other South African languages.

 Where government is required to communicate comprehensive information, documents will be published in all 11 official languages; otherwise national government departments will publish documents simultaneously in at least six languages on a rotational basis.
 Provinces will formulate their own policies according to regional circumstances.
+The NLPF is being phased in progressively.